asmaaportfolio/jannat-alzikr/README.md

 * 📚 Browse all Quran Surahs
 * 🎧 Listen to Surah recitations
-* 📜 View available Surah information
+* 📜 View Surah information
 * ▶️ Play and pause audio
-* 📱 Browse the Quran comfortably on different screen sizes
+* 📱 Browse the Quran comfortably across different screen sizes

-The Quran data and Surah information are loaded dynamically using external APIs.
+Quran data and Surah information are loaded dynamically using external APIs.

 ---